Updated June 14, 2023

 For those interested in auditioning, we’d like you to write three articles based on the themes below.

-- A piece that has NOTHING to do with NASCAR.
+- A piece that has NOTHING to do with racing.
 That’s right; even an article about why you should write for Frontstretch will result in an automatic disqualification.
 Instead, write about anything else you can think of that doesn’t involve racing.
 There’s no word limit on this one; just remember, with any type of audition piece, the longer it is, the more impressive it must be to retain its audience.

 Resumes are also a preferred add-on to these three pieces but not required.